The LAPACK Interface

 Solves

-where is a real symmetric or complex Hermitian positive definite matrix.
+is a real symmetric or complex Hermitian positive definite matrix.

 On exit,